First slide

 About Embracing BRCA

-A platform designed to help you understand more abouut BRCA gene mutations and it's link to heredietary breast, ovarian, prostate and pancreatic cancer.
+A platform designed to help you understand more about BRCA gene mutations and its link to hereditary breast, ovarian, and prostate cancer.

 What is a gene?

-Genes are sections of our DNA which contain information that make up each of us - our features and traits.
+Genes are sections of our DNA that contain information which makes up each of us - our features and traits.
 This is why each and every one of us is unique just the way we are.
-Our genes were passed on to us from our parents when we were born.
-In the same way, we pass them on to our children.
+Our genes are passed down to us from our parents when we are born.
+In the same way, we pass them down to our children.
 1

-Hereditary Breast and Ovarian Cancer & BRCA mutation
+Hereditary Breast, Ovarian, and Prostate Cancer & BRCA mutations

-Did you know breast cancer and ovarian cancer can be inherited?
+Did you know breast, ovarian, and prostate cancer can be inherited?

 Learn more